Hmzbo/Python-desktop-GUI-for-Tunisian-ID-OCR/README.md

 To launch the GUI use the following command:\
 `python cin_detection_gui.py`

+The GUI requires Python => 3.8
-The environment requirements are available in the `requirements.txt` file
+The environment requirements are available in the `requirements.txt` file.